saifnoorprottoy/saifnoorprottoy/README.md

 - ✨ I am an early adapter of Rust (2015).
 Besides I am using Python and Clojure for my mundane tasks.
 Did I mention Weird Machines??

 -  👉 I pretty much obsessed with Startups.
-Having said all of that, I am a huge fan of electronic music and might also become an electronic musician one day.
+Having said all of that, I am a huge fan of electronic music and might also become an electronic musician one day or a race car driver

 - 🌱 Thank you for your kind visit! :D Have a nice day!